grapa-dev/grapa/README.md

 this is the test
 ```

+### $TAG
+This represents the innter part of XML, including the attributes.
+Syntax to create the $TAG type has not been created specifically outside of $XML...but if you want to create it just create $XML and reference one of the items.

+See $XML.

 ### $RULE
 This datatype is basis of the grapa language.
 The syntax of the language is implemented as a set of global rule variables that are accessable and changeable - making the grapa language syntax dynamically mutable, either globally, or modified within a specific function by creating local variable rules that override the global rules.
 Rules variables can also be defined to support parsing of a domain specific language, or defining a data ETL task as a lanugae by defining the rules for the data and applying the data to the rules - in the same way a language would be defined.